 22 A person who owns or is in charge of an animal other than a farm animal shall

-(a) ensure that the animal has an adequate source of food and water;
+(a) ensure that the animal has an adequate source of food and water;23 (1) Where an inspector finds an animal in distress and the owner or person in charge of the animal

 (b) provide the animal with adequate medical attention when the animal is wounded or ill;